superwall/expo-superwall/HOOK_SDK_GETTING_STARTED.md

 - `identify(userId)`: Identifies the current user with Superwall.
 This is typically called when a user logs in.
 - `signOut()`: Signs the current user out.
 Call this when a user logs out.
 - `update(attributesUpdater)`: Updates the user's attributes.
 You can provide a function that receives the old attributes and returns the new ones.
-- `refresh()`: Refreshes the user's information and subscription status from the server.
 - `user`: An object containing the user's `appUserId` and other attributes.
 - `subscriptionStatus`: An object indicating the user's subscription status (e.g., `active`, `inactive`).